felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 (defcustom bbdb-silent nil
   "If t, BBDB suppresses all its informational messages and queries.
-Be very very certain you want to set this to t, because it will suppress prompting to alter record names, assign names to addresses, etc.
+Be very very certain you want to set this to t, because it will suppress queries to alter record names, assign names to addresses, etc.
 Lisp Hackers: See also `bbdb-silent-internal'."
   :group 'bbdb
   :type '(choice (const :tag "Run silently" t)